Coping With Natural Disaster

 Yoga And Meditation Technique

 These exercises have been proven to “change the brain” by increasing the happy neurotransmitters.
-This chemical helps improve their coping mechanisms for affected negative emotions, reduces the impacts of stress, and more.
-Some of the coping techniques on which patients can directly tap into the relaxation common normal reactions of their body include: chanting mantras with a group, engaging with different styles of coping in meditation, normal breathing control, and stretching.
+This chemical helps improve their coping mechanisms for affected negative emotions, reduces the impacts of traumatic stress, and more.
+Some of the techniques on which patients can directly tap into the relaxation common normal reactions of their body include: chanting mantras with a group, engaging with different styles of coping in meditation, normal breathing control, and stretching.
 “It’s believed that yoga combats psychological and emotional distress by bringing a person’s fight-or-flight response back into balance,” says Bret A. Moore Psy.D., ABPP.
-“That response is the delicate system in the body that prepares you to either fight or run when faced with a threat, which can become disrupted in those with PTSD.”
+“That response is the delicate system in the body that prepares you to either fight or run when faced with a threat, which can become disrupted in those having PTSD.”

 Cognitive Restructuring